f1scher7/twoja-opinia/README.md

-# TwojaOpinia - Aplikacja Full Stack
+# TwojaOpinia - Full Stack Application

-## Opis Projektu

-"TwojaOpinia" to aplikacja Full Stack, która umożliwia użytkownikom dzielenie się swoimi opiniami na różne tematy.
-Aplikacja skupia się na zapewnieniu intuicyjnego interfejsu użytkownika i kompleksowej funkcjonalności zarówno po stronie front-end, jak i back-end.
+"TwojaOpinia" is a comprehensive survey application designed for both users and administrators.
+With a user-friendly interface, it facilitates user registration, login, and offers a seamless experience for sharing opinions on various surveys.

 ## Technologie

 ### Front-End
+- Java FX
-- HTML
+- Java FXML
 - CSS
-- JavaScript
-- React.js (opcjonalnie: Angular, Vue.js)

 ### Back-End
+- Java
-- Node.js (Express)
+- MySQL
-- MongoDB (opcjonalnie: MySQL, PostgreSQL)

 ## Funkcje